 Life on the road just got a little simpler.
 Everything just works.

-3 thoughts on “Upgrading and Reconfiguring the AC Circuits
+3 responses to “Upgrading and Reconfiguring the AC Circuits”

 Nice!
 I should do this too now that I have a 3000 watt inverter too.
 It sounds like you had a simpler layout than most, with no generator/shore Automatic Transfer Switch to deal with on the way to the Inverter Input.
 Also interesting is that in my 2019 Ascent, the cables between the inverter and the breakers run inside the van, along the back wall of the sofa, not under the van.
 I noticed in a PW factory tour video that in 2020 Ascents the water lines were brought inside too, along that same path behind the sofa.
 That’s a change I’d like to consider making myself one day.